Claim for compensation

 Can I hire a lawyer?

 Yes.
 It is your right to engage a lawyer at any time.
-However, the decision to do so is entirely a matter for you and Council accepts no liability for legal costs you incur.
+However, the decision to do so is entirely a matter for you and the City accepts no liability for legal costs you incur.
 The issue of legal costs and the risks associated with litigation is something you should discuss with your legal advisor.

 What is negligence?